 College Advice for Teens Pursuing a Public Health Career

-As the global COVID-19 crisis unfolds, the public has been introduced to a formerly unheralded group of medical professionals who are now at the forefront of the world’s response to the pandemic.
+The global COVID-19 crisis introduced the public to a formerly unheralded group of medical professionals who are now at the forefront of the world’s response to the pandemic.
 With this enhanced visibility and well-earned praise and admiration, College Transitions has seen increased interest from high school students in careers that relate to the prevention and treatment of infectious disease.
 In this blog, we will highlight five public health careers: Epidemiologist, Biostatistician, Public Health Advisor, Microbiologist, and Infectious Disease Pharmacist.
 For each job, we will detail:

 - What they do